 - Herb swaps: Cilantro is classic, but parsley or green onion works too.

-- Turn it into a meal: Add quinoa, farro, rice, or hominy, serve it over greens, and drizzle with some vegan queso sauce for a delicious lunch bowl.
+- Turn it into a meal: Add quinoa, farro, quick and easy Mexican rice, or hominy, serve it over greens, and drizzle with some quick and creamy avocado tomato salsa for a delicious lunch bowl.

 How to Make Pinto Bean Salad with Corn, Lime, & Jalapeño